For a better experience, click the Compatibility Mode icon above to turn off Compatibility Mode, which is only for viewing older websites.

 Bio:

-Aaron Kucyi is an assistant professor in the Department of Psychological and Brain Sciences.
-He completed a PhD at the University of Toronto, followed by postdoctoral training at Massachusetts General Hospital/Harvard Medical School and Stanford University.
+Aaron Kucyi is an Assistant Professor in the Department of Psychological and Brain Sciences and is a Core Faculty Member within the Applied Cognitive and Brain Sciences Program.
+He completed a Ph.D at the University of Toronto followed by postdoctoral training at Massachusetts General Hospital/Harvard Medical School and Stanford University.

-Kucyi’s research has appeared in journals such as PNAS, Nature Communications, and the Journal of Neuroscience.
-His efforts have received support and funding from the National Institute of Mental Health, the Canadian Institutes of Health Research, and the Brain and Behavior Research Foundation.
+Kucyi has authored over 60 journal articles and book chapters that have appeared in publications such as Nature Communications, Nature Mental Health, and PNAS, and Journal of Neuroscience.
+This research has been supported by funding from the National Institute of Mental Health (NIH-NIMH), the Canadian Institutes of Health Research (CIHR), the Brain and Behavior Research Foundation, and an Antelo Devereux Award for Junior Faculty from Drexel University.

 Selected Publications: